sirine-chahma/DSCI_532_L02_group207_dashboards/CODE_OF_CONDUCT.md

 ### Introduction

 The creators of this repository strive for a comfortable environment that facilitates collaboration and teamwork.
-We believe that a respectful and welcoming atmosphere allows collaborators to fully utilize their strengths to further improve the project.
+We strongly believe in promoting a diverse and inclusive environment since all kinds of individuals, of any background, can potentially contribute amazing ideas.

 ### Standards